martinohanlon/exploring-space-with-minecraft/worksheets/capturingdata.md

 ## Examine the data

-The data from the sensors has been written to a [CSV (Comma Seperated Variable) file](TODO http link to wikipedia about CSV) which is a really common way of storing data and can be opened using a spreadsheet application, including Libre Office Sheets (TODO < check this is correct) installed on Raspbian.
+The data from the sensors has been written to a [CSV (Comma Seperated Variable) file](TODO http link to wikipedia about CSV) which is a common way of storing data and can be opened using a spreadsheet application, including Libre Office Sheets (TODO < check this is correct) installed on Raspbian.

-Open the file using Libre Office Sheets and have a look at the data:
+Open the file using LibreOffice Calc and have a look at the data:

 1. Open Libre Office Sheets by clicking `Menu > Office > LibreOffice Calc`
 2. Click `File > Open`